ci4rail/alm-service-modules/alm-location-module/Readme.md

-# ads-service-module
+# alm-location-module

-`ads-service-module` is a Azure IoT Hub module that connects and sends events to the Azure IoT Hub.
+`alm-location-module` is a module provides location data.

 ## Example usage
 Create a new deployment manifest that contains the module, e.g. `myapplication.yaml`.